How to Tell If You Have Dengue Fever?

 Severe Dengue Can be Fatal If Left Untreated

-Severe dengue is a potentially fatal complication due to plasma leakage, fluid accumulation, respiratory distress, severe bleeding, or organ dysfunction6.
+Severe dengue is a potentially fatal complication due to plasma leakage, fluid accumulation, respiratory distress, severe bleeding, or organ dysfunction.[9]

-Therefore, recognizing the symptoms of dengue and the warning signs of severe dengue is very important to ensure that early treatmentcan be given.
+Recognizing the symptoms of dengue and the warning signs of severe dengue early is important to ensure that medical attention and treatment can be sought promptly.

 References